return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/stmicro/stmmac/stmmac_main_c.rst

         device pointer.

     :param struct ifreq \*ifr:
-        An IOCTL specefic structure, that can contain a pointer to a proprietary structure used to pass information to the driver.
+        An IOCTL specific structure, that can contain a pointer to a proprietary structure used to pass information to the driver.

 .. _`stmmac_hwtstamp_ioctl.description`: